gdkrmr/Euler.jl/README.md

 # Euler.jl

-This is a julia package that contains preset functions and code to verify the results.
+This is a julia package that contains function templates for Project Euler and code to verify the results.

 ## How to use it: